 Winehouse plan 'to help thousands'

-Amy Winehouse's father said the foundation he plans to set up in her name to support people struggling with drink and drugs would "help thousands of people".
+Amy Winehouse's father has said the foundation he plans to set up in her name to support people struggling with drink and drugs would "help thousands of people".

 The singer was found dead at her north London home last month after a long and public battle with addiction.